 Power Line selection tool

-The Power Line selection tool (3D only) is a smart selection tool that selects a series of points along a line based on a smaller selection in a 3D scene.
-When you select a few points along a power line, the tool automatically selects several points along the line until the parameters are exceeded.
+The Power Line selection tool is a smart selection tool that selects a series of points along a line based on a smaller selection or by double-clicking power line points in a 3D scene.
+When you select a few points or double-click points along a power line, the tool automatically selects several points along the line until the parameters are exceeded.
 Once points are selected, they can be reclassified to the power line classification code.
 It is best to zoom in as closely to the points as possible to ensure that you are selecting the points along a line.
 You may need your camera position to be below the lines for the best results in 3D.
 Consider using the Selectable Points option to select only the points that are assigned a certain class code.

 The Tolerance value is the maximum distance in 3D that the points used to model the power line can be from one another.
 The value you use should have a relationship to the positional accuracy of the lidar points in x,y and z-dimensions.
 With more accurate data, use a smaller value; with less accurate data, use a larger value.
 The Maximum Gap parameter allows gaps in the smart selection modeling.
 Portions of power lines may not have any lidar returns.
 These are gaps in the data that may exceed the specified tolerance.
 Applying a Maximum Gap value allows the modeling to continue across gaps, up to the specified distance, to find more points for a given power line.